Airbnb Phone Screen Interview: What Gets Tested and How to Pass It

 Airbnb doesn't publish its rubric, but patterns from candidate feedback are consistent:

 You don't need to arrive at the optimal solution instantly.
-You need a clear, directed thought process.
+You need a visible, directed thought process.

 State your first approach and its complexity.
 If it's brute force, say so and say why you'd want to improve it.
 Then improve it.
 Narrating that progression scores higher than arriving silently at the optimal answer.